Boston Medical Center

 • 63,000 outpatient visits

 In July 1996, Boston City Hospital, Boston Specialty and Rehabilitation Hospital, and Boston University Medical Center merged to form Boston Medical Center (BMC).
-Through its partnership with Boston University School of Medicine and Boston Health Net neighborhood health centers, BMC continues the mission set forth by Boston City Hospital more than 125 years ago – to provide exceptional medical care to those living in Boston.
+Through its partnership with Boston University Chobanian & Avedisian School of Medicine and Boston Health Net neighborhood health centers, BMC continues the mission set forth by Boston City Hospital more than 125 years ago – to provide exceptional medical care to those living in Boston.
 The neighborhood health centers, which provide continuity clinic sites for house officer training, contribute an additional 110,000 ambulatory visits each year to the program.
-Boston Health Net reflects our commitment to Community Care by combining BMC with 13 community based health centers into an integrated service delivery network, and starting in March 2018 BMC joined as a leader in the Boston Accountable Care Organization (BACO).
+Boston Health Net reflects the hospital’s commitment to community based care by combining BMC with 13 community based health centers into an integrated service delivery network.
+Starting in March 2018, BMC joined as a leader in the Boston Accountable Care Organization (BACO).

 Inpatient Facility and Outpatient Facilities

-Inpatient pediatrics is housed in a brand new, state of the art, single bed only inpatient pediatric unit, a 4-bed pediatric intensive care unit, a 30+ bed normal newborn nursery, and a 21-bed level III neonatal intensive care unit with single rooms for newborns and mothers.
-There are approximately 2,800 deliveries each year, 50 percent of which are high risk.
-There is also a busy pediatric ED and ambulatory center, with the pediatric ED seeing 24,000 visits each year and the ambulatory center seeing 60,000 visits each year.
-There are 25 outpatient programs including primary care, adolescent medicine, pediatric cardiology, pulmonology, gastroenterology, allergy and immunology, rheumatology, pain, nutrition, developmental behavioral pediatrics, genetics and a variety of other specialty programs, many of which are directed towards addressing disparities experienced by children and families because of race, ethnicity, language and/or immigration status.
-Examples of this include: the GROW Clinic, an outpatient subspecialty clinic founded in 1984 to provide comprehensive medical, nutritional, developmental and social services and dietary assistance to children with failure-to-thrive that in addition to providing care advocates for policies to decrease the number of children in need; an integrated mental and behavioral health clinic; an IEP specialty clinic; and the SOFAR clinic, a multigenerational clinic for mothers with substance use disorders and their infants.
+Inpatient pediatrics is housed in a brand new, state of the art, single bed only inpatient pediatric unit, a 4-bed pediatric intensive care unit, a 30+ bed newborn nursery, and a 21-bed level III neonatal intensive care unit with single rooms for newborns and parents.
+There are approximately 2,800 deliveries each year, 50 percent of which are considered high risk.
+The Department and residency serves a busy pediatric emergency room and ambulatory center, with the pediatric ED seeing 24,000 visits each year and the ambulatory center seeing 60,000 visits each year.
+Twenty-five outpatient programs including primary care, adolescent medicine, pediatric allergy and immunology, cardiology, developmental behavioral pediatrics, gastroenterology, genetics, hematology, infectious disease, nephrology, neurology, nutrition, pain, pulmonology, rheumatology, and a variety of other specialty programs, were relocated in Summer 2023 to a brand new clinical space in the Crosstown Building of the medical campus.
+Each of these programs aims to provide high-quality patient care alongside holistic, innovative, and patient-centered wraparound services.
+For example, the GROW Clinic is an outpatient subspecialty clinic founded in 1984 to provide comprehensive medical, nutritional, developmental, social services and dietary assistance to children with faltering growth.
+In addition the clinic advocates for policies that decrease community food insecurity.
+The Department also offers patients an integrated mental and behavioral health clinic, an IEP specialty clinic for those with unique educational needs and developmental supports, and the SOFAR clinic, a multigenerational clinic for parents with substance use disorders and their infants.

 Maxwell Finland Laboratory

 The Maxwell Finland Laboratory for Infectious Diseases, named for the world-renowned investigator of bacterial diseases and antibiotics, houses the laboratories of the divisions of pediatric infectious diseases, immunology, pulmonary, and molecular biology.
-Research in these laboratories focuses on problems of urban children.
+Research in these laboratories focuses on problems of children living in urban and metropolitan settings both in the US and abroad.

 Isadore Talbot Building

 The Talbot Building demonstrates the beautiful architecture of turn-of-the-century Boston.
-It was the original site of the Massachusetts Memorial Hospital (predecessor to BMC) and is now renovated on the BMC campus and is the site of the Boston University School of Public Health.
+It was the original site of the Massachusetts Memorial Hospital (predecessor to BMC) and is now the site of the offices of the hospital CEO, Dr. Alastair Bell, and the Boston University School of Public Health.

 BU National Emerging Infectious Diseases Laboratories (NEIDL)